kelvin0/PyXML2PDF/README.md

 ### &lt;rltransform&gt;
 Allows to transform the canvas through translations, rotations and scaling.
-All elements withing the tranform tags will be tranformed accordingly.
+All elements within the tranform tags will be tranformed accordingly.
-Transforms can contain other tranforms, so they can 'accumulate' several nested tranforms
+Transforms can be nested, to compose more complex transformations as needed.

 Attributes:
     transform = "rotate:degrees"    or